 - A. Prohibition.
 Personal cannabis cultivation is prohibited in all zones of the city.
 No person shall engage in the personal cultivation of cannabis in the city for any purpose. - B. Limited Exemption.
 The general prohibition on personal cannabis cultivation in above subsection (a) does not apply to the indoor cultivation of cannabis at a private residence conducted both pursuant to a valid and current permit as provided for in this chapter, as well as with complete adherence to the following regulations: - 1.
 Six plants total.
 Total cultivation is limited to no more than six (6) living cannabis plants at any one time. - 2.
 Indoor cultivation only.
-Cultivation shall occur entirely within a private residence or within an accessory structure to a private residence located upon the grounds of a private residence that is fully enclosed and secure. - 3.
-No access to minors; locked space.
+Cultivation shall occur entirely within a private residence or within an accessory structure to a private residence located upon the grounds of a private residence that is fully enclosed and secure.

+- 3. No access to minors; locked space.
 Cultivation shall occur within a locked space inaccessible to minors (including minors residing at the private residence) and trespassers. - 4.
 Visibility.
-The six (6) living plants (whether grown indoors or outdoors) and any cannabis produced by the plants in excess of 28.5 grams shall not be visible from any public right of way, or in any manner be visible by normal unaided vision from a place regularly accessible to the general public. - 5.
-Odor. - a.
-The odor resulting from all cannabis cultivation shall not be detectable by human senses from any neighboring property or public right of way.
+The six (6) living plants and any cannabis produced by the plants in excess of 28.5 grams shall not be visible from any public right of way, or in any manner be visible by normal unaided vision from a place regularly accessible to the general public.

-- b.
+5. Odor.

+- a.
+The odor resulting from all cannabis cultivation shall not be detectable by human senses from any neighboring property or public right of way. - b.
 As necessary (which final determination shall be made by the Director), to ensure that no odor resulting from cannabis cultivation shall be detectable by human senses from any neighboring property or public right of way, a cannabis cultivation site shall install and continuously operate a functioning ventilation and filtration system which complies with all applicable building code regulations, including obtaining all required permits and approvals. - 6.
 Inspections.
 Cultivation sites shall be inspected before issuance of a personal cannabis cultivation permit by the code enforcement division of the city.
-Applicants seeking renewal of a personal cannabis cultivation permit are subject to an inspection before issuance of a renewed permit.
+Personal cannabis cultivation permits are subject to an inspection during the two year term of the permit, and any subsequent two year terms for a renewed permit.
 Inspections shall be for the purpose of determining whether the cultivation site meets the requirements of this chapter, as well as other applicable chapters of the Carson City Code. - 7.
 Nuisance Activity.
 Cultivation shall not result in a nuisance or adversely affect the health, welfare, or safety of the resident or nearby residents by creating dust, glare, heat, noise, noxious gases, odors, smoke, traffic, vibration, or other impacts, or be hazardous due to use or storage of materials, processes, products or waste. - 8.
 Fire Extinguisher.
-A working portable fire extinguisher, which complies with the regulations and standards adopted by the state fire marshal and applicable law, shall be kept in the same room as indoor cannabis cultivation. - 9.
-Electricity. - a.
-The collective draw from all electrical appliances at the cannabis cultivation site shall not exceed the maximum rating of the approved electrical panel for the private residence where the cannabis is being cultivated. - b.
-The maximum rating shall be as established in the manufacturer specifications for the approved electrical panel. - 10.
-Lighting.
-Any lighting fixture or combination of lighting fixtures used for cannabis cultivation shall: - a. not exceed the rated wattage and capacity of the circuit breaker; and - b. shall be shielded so as to completely confine light and glare to the interior of the private residence or fully enclosed accessory structure. - 11.
-Private Residence.
-Any private residence used for cultivation shall: - a. include a fully functional and usable kitchen, as well as bathroom and bedroom areas, for use by the permit holder; and - b. shall not be used primarily or exclusively for cannabis cultivation. - 12.
-Garage.
-Cultivation shall not displace required parking in a garage. - C. Additional Regulations.
-Further rules, regulations, procedures, and standards for the administration and implementation of this chapter may be adopted from time to time either by resolution or ordinance of the City Council, or by the Director (upon authorization by resolution of the City Council).
+A working portable fire extinguisher, which complies with the regulations and standards adopted by the state fire marshal and applicable law, shall be kept in the same room as indoor cannabis cultivation.
+For good cause, additional fire extinguishers may be required at the direction of the fire captain.